mllngtn/rouge-me/readme.md

 ## To Do Next

+1) Reverse the order in which guards take their turn: they need to move and then scan, rather than scan and then move!
-1) Build a little Level
+2) Build a little Level
-2) Add a goal and a win-state
+3) Add a goal and a win-state
-3) Make the guards more intelligent
+4) Make the guards more intelligent